 “I think the fact that there are so many rookies, if anything, should promote the series and the fact that it’s drawing interest,” the Canadian continued.

-In a divide more prominent now than seemingly ever given the influx of newcomers, rookies must learn a new car and a new series while the veterans are focused on remembering how to use the brakes and navigate every part of every corner since they no longer have downforce on their side.
+In a divide more prominent now than seemingly ever given the influx of newcomers, rookies must learn a new car and a new series while the veterans are focused on remembering how to drive a car that doesn’t generate an excessive amount of downforce.

 Entering the first race of 2018, it’s unclear who’s succeeding more at their respective challenges, but it’s more evident than ever that each IndyCar outing is anyone’s game.